 Below is a list of embedded posts, the most recent.
 They do make it easy to embed.
 So, I’m going to use this to test to see if the new posts I make regarding Gutenberg will show up or not.

-- How to Add Text to a Widget
+- How to Add Products in WooCommerce

 Okay, it’s added, but the option to filter by category was not available.
 I also noticed that once you add, you can’t change the type of addition.
 You have to delete the block and add a new one.